dataeducator/healthy_heart/README.md

 * ST_slope: Patients with this feature __(ST_slope) labeled `Flat` or `Down`__ are more likely than patients with this feature labeled `Up`.
 * FastingBS: Patients with __fasting blood sugar > 120 mg/dL__ are more likely to have heart disease.
 * Age: Patients __over 50__ are more likely to have heart disease
-* RestingBP: difficult to quanitify with data (higher resting blood pressure >100 bpm slightly more likely to have heart disease)
+* RestingBP: difficult to quantify with data (higher resting blood pressure >100 bpm slightly more likely to have heart disease)
 * Cholesterol: difficult to quantity with data
 * MaxHR: Patients with lower maximum heart rate are more likely to have heart disease ( values <100)
 * Oldpeak: Patients with higher old peak values are more likely to have heart disease (values > 1)

 # Modeling

-In this section of code, we focus on leveraging the binary_classifier object to analyze heart disease data.
+This code section focuses on leveraging the binary_classifier object to analyze heart disease data.
 The binary_classifier is a crucial component that facilitates the classification task.
-It encapsulates a set of models including Logistic Regression, Decision Trees, Random Forest, and XGBoost, each with its distinct approach to predicting heart disease.
+It encapsulates a set of models, including Logistic Regression, Decision Trees, Random Forest, and XGBoost, each with its distinct approach to predicting heart disease.
 These models collectively form a versatile toolkit for classification tasks.

 The process begins with data preprocessing, where the DataFrame 'df' containing the heart disease dataset is prepared for analysis.
 This involves scaling the features and organizing the target variable, resulting in X_scaled and y_binary.
 Subsequently, the data is partitioned into training and testing sets using the train_test_split method.
 This ensures that the models are evaluated on independent data to assess their generalization capabilities.